The marvellous Carnival of Viareggio in Tuscany

 History of Carnival of Viareggio

-The tradition of the Carnival of Viareggio was born the 24th February 1873 on a Mardi gras.
-The rich young bourgeois, that used to meet eachother at the Café of the Casino, decided to celebrate Carnival with a parade of carriages adorned with flowers, along the old Via Regia.
-Some locals wearing colored masks, instead, used the parade to protest against the increase of taxes.
-Since that time, the Carnival parade has been also the occasion to exorcise the dissatisfaction of the people.
+The tradition of the Carnival of Viareggio born the 24th February 1873 on a Mardi gras thanks to the initiative of a group of the rich young bourgeois.
+During one of their usual meetings at the Café of the Casino, they decided to celebrate Carnival with a parade of carriages adorned with flowers, along with the old Via Regia.
+Instead, some locals wearing colored masks used the parade to protest against the increase of taxes.
+Since that time, the Carnival parade is also the occasion to exorcize the dissatisfaction of the people.

 Political Satire – The many faces of Silvio Berlusconi, jocker, entertainer, thief and convit (2014).

 Carnival of Viareggio has is own mascot.
 His name is Burlamacco.
-Umberto Bonetti, a futuristic painter and designer, invented the character of Burlamacco on 1930.
+Umberto Bonetti, a futuristic painter, and designer, invented the character of Burlamacco in 1930.
 In the Carnival poster of 1931, Burlamacco is drowned with a female named Ondina that represents the typical bather of the summer season of Viareggio.
 Together they represent the essence of the city of Viareggio: the Carnival and the summer.

 One of the first poster of 1931 with Burlamacco and Ondina.

 From 2001 floats and masks have a new house, the Cittadella del Carnevale.
-The complex hosts sixteen hangars where floats are built, a huge elliptical square and two museums dedicated to the history of the Carnival of Viareggio and to an exhibit of contemporary works of art.
+The huge complex hosts sixteen hangars where artists create the floats, an elliptical square, a museum dedicated to the history of the Carnival in Viareggio, and an exhibit of contemporary works of art.

-Year by year the Carnival of Viareggio became much more important reaching the record of 325.000 viewers on a single parade on 2011.
+Year by year the Carnival of Viareggio became much more important reaching the record of 325.000 viewers on a single parade in 2011.

-For more information about dates and tickets, please visit the official website of the Carnival of Viareggio: http://viareggio.ilcarnevale.com/
+For more info and online tickets, visit the official website of the event.